Pigs Are Given An Unfair Reputation

 Veneration of the pig

 The pig in Britain seems to have been venerated.
 For example, the boar’s tooth was worn as an amulet and was used to polish metal in the Bronze Age.
+The Amesbury Archer was buried with boar’s tusks in 2200 BC.
 The opposite is evident in Muslim and Jewish cultures, where the pig is seen as dirty.
 Because of this, eating pork is an anathema.
 Perhaps this is due to its habit of eating its own poo, and gobbling up human poo as well.
 But, that is just pig efficiency, drawing what nutrition it can from other creatures waste.

 Pigs are given an unfair reputation